-The above are Steps 01 & 02 in our 6 Step Investment Process:
+The above are Steps 01 and 02 in our 6 Step Investment Process:

 Best Effort into Best Ideas

-We apply a “best effort into best ideas” philosophy and will therefore by definition not for example have a ranking table of stocks.
+We apply a “best effort into best ideas” philosophy and will, therefore, by definition not have a ranking table of stocks.
 We have various screens and data visualisation tools to highlight potential investment ideas.
 A key objective of our process is to find enough good ideas to make it into the portfolios.
 As long as we are able to find enough good ideas, we will continue to add alpha through active stock selection.

 Our investment philosophy is also completely benchmark agnostic and there is therefore no need to cover all stocks in detail simply because they are part of some index.

 We are also making use of research from brokers such as Merrill Lynch, Deutsche Bank, RMB, Barclays, JP Morgan etc.